martinus/gra/README.md

 This adds two aliases that make use of [fzf](https://github.com/junegunn/fzf), the fuzzy searcher:

-* `gracd`: quickly change directory into any of the repositories
+* `gra cd`: quickly change directory into any of the repositories
-* `grarm`: remove one of the repositories
+* `gra rm`: remove one of the repositories

 ## clone - clone one or more remote repository